fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Yusuf ibn Yaqub ibn Ishaaq ibn Ibrahim (Joseph, son of Jacob, son of Isaac, son of Ibrahim) is a prophet mentioned in the Quran, and corresponds to Joseph, a person from the Tanakh, the Jewish religious scripture, and the Christian Bible, who was estimated to have lived in Egypt before the New Kingdom.
 It is one of the common names in the Middle East and among Muslim nations.
 Of all of Jacob's children, Yusuf was the one given the gift of prophecy.
 Although the narratives of other prophets are mentioned in various Surahs, the complete narrative of Yusuf is given only in one Surah, Yusuf, making it unique.
 It is said to be the most detailed narrative in the Quran and bears more details than the Biblical counterpart.

-Yusuf is believed to have been the eleventh son of Yaqub, and, according to many scholars, his favorite.
+Yusuf (peace be upon him) is believed to have been the eleventh son of Yaqub, and, according to many scholars, his favorite.
 According to Ibn Kathir, "Jacob had twelve sons who were the eponymous ancestors of the tribes of the Israelites.
 The noblest, the most exalted, the greatest of them was Yusuf."
 The story begins with Yusuf revealing a dream he had to his father, which Jacob recognizes.
 In addition to the role of God in his life, the story of Yusuf and Zulaikha (Potiphar's wife of the Old Testament) became a popular subject in Persian literature, where it became considerably elaborated over the centuries.

 The story of Yusuf in the Qurʾān is a continuous narrative.
 There are more than one hundred verses, and in totality they encompass many years and "present an amazing variety of sciences and characters in a tightly-knit plot, and offer a dramatic illustration of some of the fundamental themes of the Qurʾān."
 The Qurʾān itself relates to the story's importance in the third verse: "and We narrate unto you aḥsanal-qaṣaṣ ("best (or most beautiful) of stories")."
 Most scholars believe this is referring to Yusuf's story, while others, including Ṭabari, argue it is a reference to the Qurʾān as a whole.
 It asserts and documents the execution of God's rulings despite the challenge of human intervention (`And Allah hath full power and control over His affairs; but most among mankind know it not`).